fosfrancesco/musicparser/README.md

 All data for training and evaluation were obtained from the [Jazz Harmony Dataset](https://github.com/DCMLab/JazzHarmonyTreebank) and [GTTM database](https://gttm.jp/gttm/database/) and we invite you to cite the corresponding papers if you use these data.

 ## Running the system
 The easiest way of running the system is to call a launch script from the terminal.
+The required packages are specified in the [requirements.txt](requirements.txt) file.
 Two different scripts are available, one for the JHT dataset and one for the GTTM dataset.
 For example, to start an experiment with the JHT datasets you can write:
 ```
 python launch_scripts/launch_script_jtb.py
 ```